-I disentangled myself from the merry throng and mounting on the cart-road that ran along the river some feet above the water, I looked round about me.
-The river came down through a wide meadow on my left, which was grey now with the ripened seeding grasses; the gleaming water was lost presently by a turn of the bank, but over the meadow I could see the mingled gables of a building where I knew the lock must be, and which now seemed to combine a mill with it.
-A low wooded ridge bounded the riverplain to the south and south-east, whence we had come, and a few low houses lay about its feet and up its slope.
-I turned a little to my right, and through the hawthorn sprays and long shoots of the wild roses could see the flat country spreading out far away under the sun of the calm evening, till something that might be called hills with a look of sheep-pastures about them bounded it with a soft blue line.
-Before me, the elm-boughs still hid most of what houses there might be in this river-side dwelling of men; but to the right of the cart-road a few grey buildings of the simplest kind showed here and there.
-There I stood in a dreamy mood, and rubbed my eyes as if I were not wholly awake, and half expected to see the gay-clad company of beautiful men and women change to two or three spindle-legged back-bowed men and haggard, hollow-eyed, ill-favoured women, who once wore down the soil of this land with their heavy hopeless feet, from day to day, and season to season, and year to year.
-But no change came as yet, and my heart swelled with joy as I thought of all the beautiful grey villages, from the river to the plain and the plain to the uplands, which I could picture to myself so well, all peopled now with this happy and lovely folk, who had cast away riches and attained to wealth.
-Q CHAPTER XXXI.
+I disentangled myself from the merry throng, and mounting on the cart-road that ran along the river some feet above the water, I looked round The river came down through a wide about me. meadow on my left, which was gray now with the ripened seeding-grasses; the gleaming water was lost presently by a turn of the bank, but over the meadow I could see the mingled gables of a building where I knew the lock must be, and which now seemed to combine a mill with it.
+A low. wooded ridge bounded the river-plain to the south and southeast, whence we had come, and a few low houses lay about its feet and up its slope. Ι turned a little to my right, and through the hawthorn-sprays and long shoots of the wild roses could see the flat country spreading out far away under the sun of the calm afternoon, till something that might be called hills, with a look of sheep-pastures about them, bounded it with a soft blue line.
+Before me, the elm-boughs still hid most of what houses there might be in this riverside dwelling of men; but to the right of the cartroad a few gray buildings of the simplest kinds showed here and there.

+There I stood in a dreamy mood, and rubbed my eyes as if I were not wholly awake, and half expected to see the gay-clad throng of beautiful men and women change to two or three spindlelegged back-bowed men, and haggard, hollow-eyed, ill-favored women, who once wore down the soil of this land with their heavy, hopeless feet, from day to day and season to season and year to year.
+But no change came as yet, and my heart swelled with joy as I thought of all the beautiful gray villages, from the river to the plain and the plain to the uplands, which I could picture to myself so well, all peopled now with this happy and lovely folk, who had cast away riches and attained to wealth.